These 6 National Parks Are Requiring Reservations This Summer

 Those entering the park through the West Entrance or St. Mary entrance will need a Glacier National Park Ticketed Entry pass, which can be purchased through recreation.gov.
 Many Glacier, North Fork, Two Medicine, Cut Bank, Chief Mountain Highway, and Polebridge entrances do not currently require reservations.
 Likewise, those entering on foot or by bicycle do not need a reservation.

 Additional information on purchasing tickets for Glacier National Park can be found on the National Park Service page.

 The iconic valley nestled in California’s Sierra Nevada range implemented a reservation system last year in the wake of COVID shutdowns that is now being resurrected due to anticipation of eager crowds.

-Vehicle entry into Yosemite National Park between May 21 and September 30 will require advance reservations that can be booked through recreation.gov.
+Vehicle entry into Yosemite National Park until September 30 will require advance reservations that can be booked through recreation.gov.
 A limited number of spots will be made available one week prior to desired arrival.
 Day-use permits are valid for three consecutive days, the Park Service announced.

 For updated information on Yosemite’s reservation system, visit the NPS page.